Harshbv/LinkedIn-Post-Generator/README.md

 bash
 Copy code
 python -m venv .venv

-# Windows
+Windows:

+bash
+Copy code
 .venv\Scripts\activate

-# macOS / Linux
+macOS / Linux:

+bash
+Copy code
 source .venv/bin/activate
 3. Install dependencies
 bash
 Copy code
 pip install -r requirements.txt
-🔑 Environment variables
+🔑 Environment Variables
 Create a file named .env in the project root (same folder as main.py) and add your API key:

-text
+env
 Copy code
 GROQ_API_KEY=your_api_key_here
 ⚠️ Never commit .env to GitHub.
 It’s already added to .gitignore so it stays local and secret.

 🚀 How to Run
 From the project root:

 bash
 Copy code
-python main.py
+streamlit run main.py
-The script will typically:

-Ask you for:

-Topic (e.g. “my first internship”, “learning Python”, “hackathon experience”)

-Desired length (short / medium / long)

-Language (e.g. English, Hindi, etc. if supported)
+This will:

+Start a local Streamlit server

+Open the app in your browser (usually at http://localhost:8501)

+In the UI, you can:

+Select a Title/Tag (e.g. “Job Search”, “Work Life Balance”, “Gen Z”)

+Choose Length: Short / Medium / Long

+Choose Language: English / Hinglish

+Choose Tone: Professional / Casual / Motivational / Funny

+(Optionally) enter a Target audience:

+e.g. “fresh graduates”, “mid-level data scientists”, “hiring managers in SaaS”

+Then click Generate.

+The app will:

+Build a structured prompt based on your inputs

+Pull a few few-shot examples from processed_posts.json that match the tag

-Call the LLM using the helper in llm_helper.py
+Call the LLM via llm_helper.py

-Generate a LinkedIn-style post based on your inputs plus the examples in data/ and few_shot.py
+Generate a LinkedIn-style post and display it in:

-Print the final post to the console for you to copy to LinkedIn
+A normal text section

+A copy-friendly code block

+A downloadable .txt file

 🧪 Customization
 You can tweak the behavior by editing:

 few_shot.py

-Change or add few-shot examples to adjust style and tone.
+Change how examples are selected (e.g. filter by length/language or just tag)

+Extend tags or logic if you add more data to processed_posts.json

 data/raw_posts.json & data/processed_posts.json

-Add your own LinkedIn posts to better match your voice.
+Add your own LinkedIn posts to better match your writing style

+Run preprocess.py to:

+Extract line counts

+Detect language (English / Hinglish)

+Normalize tags

 post_generator.py

-Adjust temperature, max tokens, or formatting of the final output.
+Adjust:

+Prompt wording

+How tone and target audience are used

+Number of few-shot examples included

+Add extra controls (e.g. temperature, max tokens) if desired

+main.py
+Tweak the UI layout and styling (Streamlit + custom CSS)

+Change available tones, tags, defaults, or colors

-### 🛠 Technologies Used
+🛠 Technologies Used

-- **Python** – Core language used to build all the scripts and business logic.
+Python – Core language used to build the app

+Streamlit – Frontend UI for interacting with the generator

-- **LangChain & `langchain_groq`** – For structuring prompts and talking to the Groq LLM in a clean, modular way.
+LangChain & langchain_groq – For structuring prompts and talking to the Groq LLM

-- **Groq LLM API** – Backend large language model that actually generates the LinkedIn-style posts.
+Groq LLM API – Backend large language model that generates LinkedIn-style posts

-- **pandas** – For loading, cleaning, and working with the example post datasets in `data/`.
+pandas – For loading and transforming the example post datasets in data/

-- **python-dotenv** – To securely load the `GROQ_API_KEY` from a local `.env` file instead of hard-coding secrets.
+python-dotenv – To securely load GROQ_API_KEY from a local .env file

-- **JSON datasets** – Used to store real/processed LinkedIn posts that guide the model toward a more realistic style.
+JSON datasets – To store and reuse real/processed LinkedIn posts for better style control